dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/require-dbt-version.md

 ### Pin to a range
-:::caution Not recommended
+:::caution Proceed with caution
-With the release of major version 1.0 of dbt Core, pinning to a specific patch in the upper bound is discouraged.
+With the release of major version 1.0 of dbt Core, pinning the upper bound to a specific patch (e.g. 1.0.1) is discouraged.
 :::

 Use a comma separated list for an upper and lower bound.
 In the following example, this project will run with dbt 1.x.x.